paoyong/sencha/README.md

 ## React Components

-This is an overview of what coding in React is like.
-This is not a tutorial, you won't get everything I say, but hopefully you will read this and sort of get what the philosophy behind React components is.

 React is a Javascript view library that pushes for a component based workflow based on immutable data.
 Immutable data is easy to reason about, which is important in a big project because you want to reduce as much complexity as you can.

 React uses two types of data types: